 Examples of recent Scrutiny Panels are; Housing, Safeguarding, Property Services.
 Fostering a collaborative relationship with our young people breaks down hierarchical barriers, builds trust and leads to resident empowerment.
 Currently, Scrutiny Panels meet 4 times per year and last for around 2 hours.

 As a youth led organisation one of the strategic priorities St Basils has is to get young people involved in all areas of the business.
 One of these areas is the recruitment of staff, young people are supported to take part in interview panels by providing them with training and encouragement.
 This enables the young person to deepen their understanding of the recruitment process.

 Employment support (references), travel expenses and lunch will be provided for young people who wish to be involved in the recruitment process.

-A unique opportunity exists for St Basil’s residents, who have either been involved with NYRG or Youth Council, to apply and become a co-opted member of the Board of Directors.
+A unique opportunity exists for St Basil’s residents, who have either been involved with National Youth Voice or Youth Council, to apply to become a co-opted member of the Board of Directors.
 This gives a direct insight into the highest level of decision making with significant influence on changes made within St Basils.